Mid-major: Football

-Before the 2023 departure of Cincinnati, Houston, and UCF for the Big 12, the American was widely considered the best football conference that is not in the Power 5.
+Before the 2023 departure of Cincinnati, Houston, and UCF for the Big 12, the American was widely considered the best football conference that was not among the power conferences.
 Since its reorganization and split from the Big East Conference in 2013 (and its corresponding expulsion from "BCS conference" status), they have sent five programs to New Year's Six bowl games: Houston in 2015, UCF in 2013, 2017, and 2018, Memphis in 2019, Cincinnati in 2020 and 2021, and Tulane in 2022.
 These programs have gone 4–4 in the games played to date.
 USF, UCF, Houston, Navy, Cincinnati, SMU, and Memphis, all either current or former American Conference teams, are very successful programs in FBS play.
 In 2017, UCF was the first team from the American to go undefeated; its schedule included two wins against Memphis (whose only two regular season losses came to UCF and was otherwise undefeated) and a win against USF (which had only one other loss besides UCF), and the team won its bowl game against #7 Auburn, a team which had beaten both CFP championship game teams (Alabama and Georgia) that year.
 The Knights also completed an unbeaten regular season in 2018, but lost to LSU in their bowl game after having lost McKenzie Milton, the quarterback who had led them in both 2017 and 2018, to a catastrophic knee injury in their final regularly scheduled game.
 Cincinnati also entered its bowl games unbeaten in both 2020 and 2021, but lost both times, narrowly to Georgia in 2020 and more convincingly to Alabama in 2021.
 However, Cincinnati, Houston, and UCF joined the Big 12 in 2023, and SMU joined the ACC in 2024.

 The bowl game to host the most mid-major conference champions is the Fiesta Bowl, which has hosted at least one such team eight times, with the 2010 edition (2009 season) involving two mid-majors.
 The Cotton Bowl Classic has featured a mid-major champion four times, and the Peach Bowl has done so three times, with all such games for both bowls taking place in the CFP era.
 The Sugar Bowl did so twice in the BCS era.
 The Rose Bowl Game and Orange Bowl each did so once in the BCS era.